purvjeja/Machine-Learning-Lab/README.md

 ## Machine-Learning-Lab

-One of the Lab from 7th Sem,
+One of the Lab from 7th Sem

-Used Jupyter Notebook,
+Used Jupyter Notebook

 **List of Programs :-**